Volumetrics-io/interview-assignments/prompts/full-stack-engineer.md

 ## deliverables

-* a link to a git repo with the code
+* a pull request to this repo from your forked repo
 * a link to the functional demo

 ## what we're measuring